The Agonist: Prisoners (2011–2013)

 In late 2011, the Agonist took part in Kamelot's Pandemonium Over North America 2010 Tour with Alestorm and Blackguard.
-Marino was unable to tour with the band and was replaced by ex-Catalyst guitarist Justin Deguire.
+Marino was unable to tour with the band and was replaced with ex-Catalyst guitarist Justin Deguire.
 While on tour, the band sold the EP The Escape, two tracks scheduled to appear on the band's third full-length album.
 It was mixed by Tue Madsen (the Haunted, Dark Tranquillity, Suicide Silence).

-White-Gluz told metalconcerts.net that the band's music has become more mature, not necessarily heavier or more melodic.
+White-Gluz told metalconcerts.net that the band's music had become more mature, not necessarily heavier or more melodic.
 She elaborated by saying there are more "classic" influences like Pantera and Radiohead.
-She told Lithium Magazine that the record could be good for someone with an open mind musical taste, or bad for someone who only likes Thank You, Pain.
-The album's final recording processes took place following the conclusion of the Kamelot tour.
+She told Lithium Magazine that the record could be good for someone with an open-minded musical taste, or bad for someone who only likes Thank You, Pain.
+The album's final recording processes took place after the Kamelot tour.
 It was produced by the band's long-time producer Christian Donaldson.

 The Agonist released the album Prisoners on June 4, 2012 via Century Media records.
 "Ideomotor" was the first single.
 The video of "Panophobia" was released October 24, 2012, and featured live and behind-the-scenes footage of the band playing Montreal's Heavy Montréal Festival.
 In support of Prisoners, the Agonist toured with Danzig and Corrosion of Conformity in North America, and Aldious in Japan.

 White-Gluz's departure, Eye of Providence and Five (2014–2016)

 Vicky Psarakis was the vocalist of The Agonist, following White-Gluz's departure.

-In March 2014, White-Gluz announced that she had been chosen as the replacement for Angela Gossow as frontwoman of the Swedish melodic death metal band Arch Enemy.
-She also revealed that the group knew it was "over" and that she and they had parted ways.
-Vicky Psarakis was then revealed as the new lead singer of the group.
-In April 2017, White-Gluz detailed the circumstances of her departure and how she considered it the "worst betrayal" she'd ever felt in her life.
-The Agonist later released their own public statement disputing her account, citing unprofessional behavior and a lack of respect for fans and band mates as the reason for her departure, and that the band is "breathing a lot easier" in her absence.
+In March 2014, White-Gluz announced that she had been chosen to replace Angela Gossow as frontwoman of Swedish melodic death metal band Arch Enemy.
+She revealed that the group knew it was "over" and that they had parted ways.
+Vicky Psarakis was revealed as the new lead singer of the group.
+In April 2017, White-Gluz detailed the circumstances of her departure and how she considered it the "worst betrayal" she had ever felt in her life.
+The Agonist later released their own public statement disputing her account, citing unprofessional behavior and disrespect for fans and band mates as the reason for her departure, and that the band was "breathing a lot easier" without her.
 Their fourth album, Eye of Providence, was released on February 23.
 The EP Disconnect Me was released in April.
 The album Five was released on September 30, 2016.